ekeilty17/ekeilty17.github.io/_posts/boolean-algebra-series/2022-08-23-absorption-and-simplification.md

 date:       2022-08-23
 categories: blog boolean-algebra
 permalink:  ":categories/:title/"
-part:       2
+part:       3
 series:     boolean-algebra
 tags:       boolean algebra, absorption, simplification
 ---

 ## Absorption

-This seemingly abscure relation turns out to be very useful in many proofs.
+This seemingly obscure relation turns out to be very useful in many proofs.

 $a \wedge (a \vee b) = a$